 Much of this abuse remains hidden.
 In many of the countries where child witchcraft accusations occur, agencies such as the police and the judicial systems operate poorly, so abuse against children is rarely reported and documented.
-There is also very little good quality research on the scale of the problem.
-As Mitch noted in his guest post, there is an urgent need to gather robust information on just how many children (and others) around the world are abused as a result of witchcraft accusations.
+There is also very little good quality research on the scale of the problem, despite the urgent need to gather robust information on just how many children around the world are abused as a result of witchcraft accusations.
 As a result, gaining a broader and deeper understanding of this complex humanitarian problem and bringing it to the public domain, remains a challenge

 In 2011 Safe Child Africa submitted a report to a Nigerian Commission of Enquiry into child witchcraft in Akwa Ibom State in the Niger Delta.
 As part of this report, we analysed over 250 cases of child witchcraft accusations that we had documented – and the vast majority of those were just in one part of one state, because that was where our projects were based.
 When Safe Child Africa submitted the Shadow Report to the UN in 2009, we analysed media reports of child witchcraft accusations from across Nigeria’s 36 states.